quantadex/distributed_quanta_bridge/blockchain/bitcoin/README.md

 bitcoin-cli sendtoaddress "2N6VzBTQGFukxwmRcKkQTJR3rK18RNZmBtL" 0.0001

+Remember to create a block after the transaction.

 ### Bitcoin management in Crosschain

 We're going to create crosschain address with the core (3) signatures + 1 raw public key from the Graphene, which gives us a deterministic bitcoin address given for a Quanta address.

+#### Configuration

+Each node is configured with 3 addresses, which will be signing, and 1 private key address used by the node to sign.

 #### Discovering Deposits